Robert Dalzell, 6th Earl of Carnwath

-Lieutenant-General Robert Alexander Dalzell, 6th Earl of Carnwath, (1768–1839), was a Scottish nobleman and soldier.
+Lieutenant-General Robert Alexander Dalzell, 6th Earl of Carnwath (13 February 1768 – 1 January 1839), was a Scottish nobleman and soldier.

+Family

-Lord Carnwath was the son of Robert Dalzell (1738−1788) (himself the son of Robert Dalzell, 5th Earl of Carnwath) and Elizabeth Acklom.
+Carnwath was the son of Robert Dalzell (1738−1788) (himself the son of Robert Dalzell, 5th Earl of Carnwath) and Elizabeth Acklom.
 He was married three times.
 He married, firstly, Jane Parkes, daughter of Samuel Parkes, on 23 September 1789.
 They had one daughter, Elizabeth Dalzell (1790−1801).
-He married, secondly, Andulusia Browne, daughter of Lieutenant-Colonel Arthur Browne, on 26 April 1794.
+He married, secondly, Andalusia Browne, daughter of Lieutenant-Colonel Arthur Browne, on 26 April 1794.
 They had the following children together: